acquayefrank/CruxLFQ-publication-experiments/README.md

 - You can change scripts accordingly for the specific platform (OS) you are using.
 - Scripts will be run in order in which it is presented here - from top to bottom.
 - When using crux users would have a seemless pipeline, howver in order to compare tools that are not interoperable a bit more work needs to be done hence this many scripts.
+- It is assumed that results folder will contain a single folder(instance) of any results type e.g. only one instance of sage search results.

 # Database Searching: